cosmos72/schemesh/doc/shell/wildcard.md

 ##### (shell-glob)
 Macro `(shell-glob {...})` accepts a subset of shell syntax as argument `{...}`:

-only a single argument is allowed, i.e. a possibly partially quoted string, containing:
+only a single argument is allowed.
+It must be shell word, optionally partially quoted, containing:
 * zero or more wildcard patterns `*` `?` `[...]` `[!...]`
 * zero or more environment variables `$NAME`